piecepackr/piecepackr/README.rst

 Frequently Asked Questions
 --------------------------

+How should I Print & Play my piecepack?
+    The Print-and-Play pdf's produced by the ``exec/make_piecepack`` command are designed to be used in three different ways:

+    1. Print single-sided on label paper, cut out the labels, and apply to components (in the material of your choice).
+    2. Print single-sided on paper(board), apply adhesive to the back, fold over in half "hot-dog-style", and cut out the components.
+One will need to to some additional folding and application of adhesive/tape in order to construct the dice and pawns.
+One can build more dice/pawns/pawn belts if you cut them out *before* folding the paper(board) in half but if you don't do so you should still have all the "standard" piecepack components.
+    3. Print double-sided on paper(board) and cut out the components.
+One will need to do some additional folding and application of adhesive/tape in order to construct the dice and pawns.

 What are the "chips" accessories that shows up on the accesories page of the print-and-play pdf supposed to be used for?
     The "chips" are a customizable accessory that can aid in playing certain types of games.
 Some possible uses: